Al Niemiec

-Alfred Joseph Niemiec (May 18, 1911 – October 29, 1995) was an American baseball second basemen and shortstop who played two seasons in Major League Baseball (MLB) in 1934 and 1936, for the Boston Red Sox and the Philadelphia Athletics, respectively.
+Alfred Joseph Niemiec (May 18, 1911 – October 29, 1995) was an American baseball second baseman and shortstop who played two seasons in Major League Baseball (MLB) in 1934 and 1936, for the Boston Red Sox and the Philadelphia Athletics, respectively.
 He has the distinction of having been traded by the Red Sox for Ted Williams.
 Listed at 5' 11", 158 lb., Niemiec batted and threw right-handed.
-A native of Meriden, Connecticut, he attended College of the Holy Cross from 1931-1933.
+A native of Meriden, Connecticut, he attended College of the Holy Cross from 1931 to 1933.
 He is also famous for a precedent-setting legal case about returning veterans of World War II.

 College career

-Niemiec attended St. Thomas Seminary and then went to the College of the Holy Cross from 1931-1933.
+Niemiec attended St. Thomas Seminary and then went to the College of the Holy Cross from 1931 to 1933.
 He played baseball with future Major League players Hank Garrity, Joe Mulligan, Ed Moriarty, and Bob Friedrichs.
 In 1931, he played summer baseball for Falmouth of the Cape Cod Baseball League.
 The team's starting third baseman, Niemiec helped lead Falmouth to the league title.